dhyan1999/Helmet-Detection--Computer-Vision-/README.md

 - LabelImg - LabelImg is a free, open source tool for graphically labeling images.
 It’s written in Python and uses QT for its graphical interface.
 It’s an easy, free way to label a few hundred images
 - Installation steps as in command prompt.

+## Use of labelImg in the project

+- Step1 - Write the command labelImg in the command prompt which will open a window as shown below.
+- Step2 - Open the directory where all the pictures are saved using the open directory link available on the left hand side.
+This step will display all the images on right side small window.
+- Step3 - Make sure YOLO is selected.
+Then, select the first picture and choose the command create rectBox.
+On clicking on rectBox, a rectangle can be drawn around the face of the person.
+- Step4 - In this step, we will create a rectangle box around the person and give it a name depending on whether the person is wearing the helmet or not.
+If the person is wearing a helmet, class name is given as helmet and if not then the class name is given as no helmet.
+Now we will save this picture.
+- Step5 - Now after saving the picture, a class file and a txt file is formed in the folder.
+Class file contains the 2 classes (helmet and no helmet) that we made and the txt file contains the coordinates of the rectangle that we made around the person’s face.
+- Step6 - Step’s 3, 4 and 5 are repeated for the rest of the pictures.
+It’s important to note that, for every picture the class file will remain same but different txt files will be made.
+- Step7 - So, finally after saving the changes made to the last picture one can see 1 class file and different txt files in the folder.
+- Step8 - We will combine all these txt files into one file known as the bike.xml file and we will use this xml file in our code to detect the person wearing helmet.

 ## 📂 Directory Structure